 We are delighted that you would like to use RECAP.
 It is free to use and openly available to all.
 We do however ask you to request permission to use RECAP.
 This allows us to keep track of how RECAP is being used.

 What do I need to know about the copyright for RECAP?

 The copyright of RECAP is retained with the authors.
-The content is licenced under the terms of the Creative Commons Attribution-NonCommercial License which permits use, distribution and reproduction in any medium, provided that the content is properly cited and is not used for commercial purposes.
+The content is licenced under the terms of the Creative Commons Attribution License which permits use, distribution and reproduction in any medium, provided that the Contribution is properly cited (see reference below).

 Can I adapt the wording or presentation of RECAP?